geomstats/geomstats/CONTRIBUTING.md

 Some of our favorites include the [git Handbook][link_handbook] and the [Software Carpentry introduction to git][link_swc_intro].

-On GitHub, you'll use [Markdown][markdown] to chat in issues and pull requests.
+On GitHub, you will use [Markdown][markdown] to chat in issues and pull requests.
 You can think of Markdown as a few little symbols around your text that will allow GitHub to render the text with a little bit of formatting.
 For example you could write words as bold (`**bold**`), or in italics (`*italics*`),